StefanTodoran/alrite-workflow-editor/README.md

 ***valueID***: A unique identifier for the data collected by this component.<br>
 ***label***: Text indicating what should be input, generally a question or prompt.<br>
 ***type***: Type of input to accept.
-Valid options include "numeric", "alphanumeric", "default", "any".
+Valid options include "numeric", "alphanumeric", "text, "any".
 Default means alphabetical character input only, no numbers.
 Any means no restrictions.<br>
 ***units***: (optional) If provided, displayed next to the TextInput, e.g. "cm".<br>
 ***defaultValue***: (optional) The does not need to start empty.
 If provided, the component will start with this value filled in already.
 The type of this should match the property (don't give a `defaultValue` with letters in a numeric `TextInput`).

 Another important building block of any workflow, if there is not a designated component specifically for collecting some type of information, `TextInput` can almost always do the trick.

+The `type` property can be a bit confusing, particularly "text, and "any".
+Text means only character input, while any means any input, including text and numbers (like alphanumeric) but also any other input type.
+You probably don't need to use "any", it is included for completion purposes.

 **`Button`** (PageComponent)